AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 # Disclaimer

 I have tried to document all of the changes that I have noticed from the base game, but there is a good chance that I have overlooked things and/or have noticed something "new" that was actually in the base game.

-Feel free to point out any errors in this post or contribute via the Github link, as this is intended to be a living document with frequent updates.

 # Contributors

-I made this post by myself to hopefully motivate the community to help with documenting changes between the two games.
-If you would like to contribute, feel free to submit any changes at [this github repository](https://github.com/AverageCakeSlice/Persona-5-Royal-Differences), or, for small changes, feel free to message me or leave a comment.
-You can also report innacuracies or missing information through Github's issue tracker if you are not familiar with how Git/Github works.
+u/Fluxriflex